Works With

 A function or an object containing functions named after HTTP methods.

-A handler can return either a standard Response that will terminate the
+A handler can return either a standard Response

 request pipeline, or any object to populate the current route template